maitag/littleBigInt/README.md

 trace(  a.toOctalString()  ); // octal:        302
 trace(  a.toHexString()  );  // hexadecimal:    c2

-// or for specific numberbase
-trace(  a.toBaseString(7)  ); // -> 365 ;)
+// or for a specific numberbase trace(  a.toBaseString(7)  ); // -> 365 ;)